bbbales2/mwiki/Adding-a-new-function-with-known-gradients.md

 }
 ```

+This will even work for higher-order autodiff if you include the top-level header `<stan/math.hpp>`.

 #### Simple univariate example with known derivatives

 Suppose have a code to calculate a univariate function and its derivative: